-The two best defenses against either sulfating or insufficient charge are:
+The two best defenses against sulfating and insufficient charge are to:

-- 1. To disconnect the battery cables to avoid any "parasitic" discharge, and - 2. to check the battery and recharge as necessary at least once a month during long periods of storage.
+- 1. turn off the Auxiliary Battery switch to avoid parasitic discharge (the trickle discharge caused by directly connected components like LP gas detectors or digital clock displays, etc.) and - 2. check the battery and recharge as necessary at least once a month during long storage periods.